dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 ### Host functions

 Host functions are functions provided by rusk (the "host") and can be called from within a smart contract running on the VM.
-Due to the sandboxed nature of VMs, smart contracts need to rely on host functions to access and manipulate lower-level operations that are managed by the Dusk nodes (e.g. time checks, cryptographic functions...).
+Due to the sandboxed nature of VMs, smart contracts need to rely on host functions to access and manipulate lower-level operations that are managed by the Dusk nodes (e.g., time checks, cryptographic functions...).

 Simply put, host functions are necessary because they allow smart contracts to interact with the system-level functions of the machine on which they run.